 - The Sanibel Conference highlights specific specific research topics of current interest.

-ASMS published the Journal of the American Society for Mass Spectrometry (JASMS), a peer reviewed monthly journal with a comprehensive range of research and development in mass spectrometry.
+ASMS publishes the Journal of the American Society for Mass Spectrometry (JASMS), a peer reviewed monthly journal that covers a comprehensive range of research and development in mass spectrometry.